PacmanForever/meteocat_community_edition/README.en.md

 Each entry creates a **"Refresh data"** button that allows you to force an immediate update when needed:

 - Does not affect scheduled updates
-- Consumes API quota (5 calls in Station mode, 4 in Municipal mode)
+- Consumes API quota (5 calls in Station XEMA mode, 4 in Local Station mode)
 - Useful to get fresh data before an event or trip

 ## Events